thinkit-software/recording-ebs-radio/README.txt

 40 7 * * 1-6 ~/bin/rec_ebs_radio.sh PowerEnglish 20 ~/Dropbox/EBS-Radio
 00 8 * * 1-6 ~/bin/rec_ebs_radio.sh 모닝스페셜 110 ~/Dropbox/EBS-Radio
 50 9 * * 1-6 ~/bin/rec_ebs_radio.sh EBSWorldNews 10 ~/Dropbox/EBS-Radio

+Tip1: it was very convinient when I save the new recording files into the Dropbox folder.

+Tip2: for OS X Users, folder action script to add files into iTunes can save your time